Dear Friends and Neighbors of the 41st Legislative District,

 - Coronavirus basics: The CDC has a helpful overview of what COVID-19 is, how it spreads, symptoms, and more.

 - Keeping your home and workplace healthy: This helpful chart from the CDC provides specific actions you can take to stop the spread in the places you and your family spend the most time (pdf).

 - Financial resources: The Washington State Department of Financial Institutions has developed a list of financial resourcesfor Washington consumers impacted by the coronavirus.

 - Higher risk populations: Older adults and people with serious chronic medical conditions are at higher risk of becoming seriously ill from coronavirus.
 The CDC has advice for how to stop the spread and protect those most likely to get sick.

 - Information for pregnant and nursing mothers: The CDC says there is currently no information about the susceptibility of pregnant women and young children to COVID-19.
 Learn more about their efforts to understand the effects of COVID-19 on women and children.

 - Talking with your kids: As children cope with school closures and try to understand what is happening, parents and caregivers may struggle with how to be reassuring but honest.
 The Office of the Superintendent of Public Instruction has provided some helpful tips for talking to kids.

 - Utilities: Cascade Natural Gas has issued a moratorium on service disconnections for non-payments related to hardships incurred from COVID-19.
 Puget Sound Energy will not be disconnecting customers at this time and has permission to waive late fees.

-The list of public supports and resources is growing by the minute.
-Check coronavirus.wa.gov for the most up to date information.
 As always, don’t hesitate to reach out to me via email or phone.
-Please keep yourselves, your families and your neighbors healthy and happy.
+Please keep yourselves, your families and your neighbors safe and healthy.